Whiley/RFCs/text/0000-final-modifier.md

 ### Ownership

-Ownership here refers to the internal mechanism used within a compile back-end for determining when to clone data.
+Ownership here refers to the internal mechanism used within a compiler back-end for determining when to clone data.
 The following illustrates a minimal example: